jimchen1551/MPCS/Computer Science/Machine learning/Information-based learning/ID3 algorithm.md

 # ID3 algorithm
 - top-down induction of [[Decision tree]]
 - attempting to create the shallowest [[Decision tree]] that is consistent with the data given
-- building the tree in a recursive, depth-first manner, beginnning
+- building the tree in a recursive, depth-first manner, beginning at the root node

 ## Pseudocode
 ```Pseudocode